mietek/pol/README.md

 #### 5.2.1 Text editing

 Never put anything on disk you can’t modify!
 And we haven’t discussed how you get text on disk in the first place.
 Do not load it from cards!
 You’re misdirecting your effort toward card reading, and you had to punch the cards anyway.
 Type it.
-The definitions required to edit the text stored in blocks (SCREENs) is simple.
+The definitions required to edit the text stored in blocks (`SCREEN`s) is simple.

 You must be able to handle character strings surrounded with quotes ([6.3](#63-character-strings)).
 Given that, I shall exhibit a text editing screen.
 This is a simple example of the value of definitions.
 You may notice it is the first non-trivial example I’ve given.
 You should be motivated by now to give it proper attention.

 Naturally, you’re going to have to type these definitions twice.
 Once to put them into your dictionary; again, to use them to put them in a screen (bootstrapping).
 In fact you’ll probably type them many times, but two is minimum.

-I’m going to exhibit an annotated copy of the EDIT screen I used in a particular program.
+I’m going to exhibit an annotated copy of the `EDIT` screen I used in a particular program.
 It uses system entries whose value may not be clear.
 They are borrowed from other aspects of the application.

     0 C1 42 # :R RECORD

-Here I am constructing a field description: RECORD is a 42 character field starting in character 1 of word 0 of the current block (understood).
+Here I am constructing a field description: `RECORD` is a 42 character field starting in character 1 of word 0 of the current block (understood).
 I’m using blocks that can hold 15 42-character lines; a word has six characters, so that’s 15 7-word lines.

     : LINE 1 - 7 * RECORD + ;

 Here I’m defining a verb that will convert a line number (1–15) to a field address.
-It modifies the RECORD descriptor by changing the word specification (low order bits).
+It modifies the `RECORD` descriptor by changing the word specification (low order bits).
 Thus line 1 starts in word 0; line 2 in word 7; etc.

     : T CR LINE ,C ;

 If I type `3 T`—I want line 3 typed.
-T does a carriage return (CR), executes LINE to compute the field address, and copies the (character) field into the message buffer (,C).
+T does a carriage return (`CR`), executes `LINE` to compute the field address, and copies the (character) field into the message buffer (,C).

     : R LINE =C ;

 If I type `" NEW TEXT" 6 R`—I want line 6 to be replaced by the text in quotes.
-The leading quote puts a string descriptor on the stack.
-R then executes LINE, followed by =C to store the quote string in the field.
+The leading quote puts a string descriptor on the stack. `R` then executes `LINE`, followed by `=C` to store the quote string in the field.
 The block will automatically be re-written, since it was changed.

     : LIST 15 0 DO 1 +
     CR DUP LINE ,C DUP ,I CONTINUE ;

-LIST will list the entire block: 15 42-character lines followed by line numbers.
-It sets up a DO-CONTINUE loop with the stack varying from 1–15.
-Each time through the loop it: does a CR; copies the stack and executes LINE; types the field (,C); copies the stack again and types it as an integer (,I).
+`LIST` will list the entire block: fifteen 42-character lines followed by line numbers.
+It sets up a `DO-CONTINUE` loop with the stack varying from 1–15.
+Each time through the loop it: does a `CR`; copies the stack and executes `LINE`; types the field (`,C`); copies the stack again and types it as an integer (`,I`).

     : I 1 + DUP 15 DO 1 -
     DUP LINE DUP 7 + =C CONTINUE R ;

 If I type `" NEW TEXT" 6 I`—I want the text inserted after line 6. `I` must first shift lines 7–14 down one position (losing line 15) and then replace line 7.
-It adds 1 to the line number, sets up a backwards DO-CONTINUE loop starting at 14, constructs two field descriptors, LINE and LINE+7, and shifts them (,C).
-When the loop if finished, it does an R.
+It adds 1 to the line number, sets up a backwards `DO-CONTINUE` loop starting at 14, constructs two field descriptors, `LINE` and `LINE+7`, and shifts them (`,C`).
+When the loop if finished, it does an `R`.

     : D 15 SWAP DO 1 +
     DUP LINE DUP 7 - =C CONTINUE " " 15 R ;